-Landlords who charge a bond must lodge it with Tenancy Services within 23 working days using our bond lodgement form.
+If the landlord charges a bond they must lodge it with Tenancy Services within 23 working days.

 When landlords must lodge the bond

-The landlord can ask for bond money up to the equivalent of 4 weeks’ rent.
-Other forms of security are not allowed.
-A guarantor’s agreement is not considered a bond.
+A bond can be up to the equivalent of 4 weeks’ rent.
+Other forms of security are not allowed, but a landlord may ask for a guarantor’s agreement.

 Increasing or decreasing bond

 If the landlord increases the rent they may ask the tenant to pay additional bond in line with the increase.